Ohio: Northwest Territory

-Rufus Putnam, the "Father of Ohio"

-The landing of Rufus Putnam and the first settlers at Marietta, Ohio in 1788.

-Rufus Putnam served in important military capacities in both the French and Indian War and the American Revolutionary War.
-He was one of the most highly respected men in the early years of the United States.

-In 1776, Putnam created a method of building portable fortifications, which enabled the Continental Army to drive the British from Boston.
-George Washington was so impressed that he made Putnam his chief engineer.
-After the war, Putnam and Manasseh Cutler were instrumental in creating the Northwest Ordinance, which opened up the Northwest Territory for settlement.
-This land was used to serve as compensation for what was owed to Revolutionary War veterans.
-Putnam organized and led the Ohio Company of Associates, who settled at Marietta, Ohio, where they built a large fort, Campus Martius.

-Putnam set substantial amounts of land aside for schools.
-In 1798, he created the plan for the construction of the Muskingum Academy, now Marietta College.
-In 1780, the directors of the Ohio Company appointed him superintendent of all its affairs relating to the settlement north of the Ohio River.
-In 1796, President George Washington commissioned him as Surveyor-General of United States Lands.
-In 1788, he served as a judge in the Northwest Territory's first court.
-In 1802, he served in the convention to form a constitution for the State of Ohio.
+Rufus Putnam has been referred to as the "father of Ohio".
+He and Manasseh Cutler were instrumental in creating the Northwest Ordinance, which opened up the Northwest Territory for settlement.
+The land was used to serve as compensation for what was owed to Revolutionary War veterans.
+Putnam organized and led the Ohio Company of Associates, who settled at Marietta, Ohio, where they built Campus Martius.
+Putnam set substantial amounts of land aside for schools, and in 1798, he created the plan for the construction of Muskingum Academy, now Marietta College.
+After being appointed superintendent of the Ohio Company relating to the settlement north of the Ohio River, he was later commissioned as Surveyor-General of United States Lands and served as a judge in the Northwest Territory's first court.
+In 1802, he served in the Ohio Constitutional Convention.

 Statehood and early years

-On February 19, 1803, U.S. president Thomas Jefferson signed an act of Congress that approved Ohio's boundaries and constitution.
-But Congress had not passed a formal resolution admitting Ohio as the 17th state.
-Although no formal resolution of admission was required, when the oversight was discovered in 1953, as Ohio began preparations for celebrating its sesquicentennial, Ohio congressman George H. Bender introduced a bill in Congress to admit Ohio to the Union retroactive to March 1, 1803, the date on which the Ohio General Assembly first convened.
-At a special session at the old state capital in Chillicothe, the Ohio state legislature approved a new petition for statehood, which was delivered to Washington, D.C., on horseback, and approved that August.
+On February 19, 1803, President Thomas Jefferson signed an act of Congress approving Ohio's boundaries and constitution.
+Congress, however, did not formally admit Ohio as the 17th state.
+After the oversight was discovered in 1953 during preparations for Ohio's sesquicentennial, Congressman George H. Bender introduced legislation retroactively admitting Ohio effective March 1, 1803, the date the Ohio General Assembly first convened.
+At a special session in Chillicothe, Ohio, the state legislature approved a new petition for statehood, which was delivered to Washington, D.C., on horseback and approved that August.

 Ohio has had three capital cities: Chillicothe, Zanesville, and Columbus.
-Chillicothe was the capital from 1803 to 1810.
-The capital was then moved to Zanesville for two years as part of a state legislative compromise to get a bill passed.
-The capital was then moved back to Chillicothe from 1812 to 1816.
-Finally, the capital was moved to Columbus, to be near the state's geographic center.
+Chillicothe served as the capital from 1803 to 1810, before the seat of government moved to Zanesville for two years as part of a legislative compromise.
+The capital returned to Chillicothe in 1812 and was permanently relocated to Columbus in 1816 because of its central location within the state.